ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 1 November 2024
+{: #devsecops-Nov2024-1}
+{: release-note}

+### Updates for DevSecOps version - open-v9.43.0 and open-v10.24.0
+{: #devsecops-open-v10.24.0-open-v9.43.0}

+Enhancement to Branch Protection Checks
+:   Failed branch protection checks are now listed in the opened issue comment

+New cocoa inventory validate command
+:   Added a new command cocoa inventory validate that can be used to validate existing inventory repo / inventory entries

 ## 18 October 2024
 {: #devsecops-Oct2024-18}